lh-lena/42_minitalk/README.md

 #### About

-Minitalk is a simple communication program that implements a client-server architecture.
-The server can receive strings sent by clients, which are transmitted using UNIX signals.
-The primary objective of the project is to understand signal handling and inter-process communication in a UNIX environment.

-1. The project involves creating two programs:

-2. Server: Receives messages sent by the client.
+Minitalk is a project that demonstrates inter-process communication using UNIX signals.
+The project includes a server and a client program, where the client sends messages to the server using signals, and the server acknowledges receipt of these messages.

+SIGUSR1 and SIGUSR2 were used for communication because they are user-defined signals, allowing flexible handling of custom tasks.
+Messages are encoded into a sequence of signals.
+Each character in the message is sent as a series of bits using SIGUSR1 for binary 0 and SIGUSR2 for binary 1.
+For synchronization was used the pause() function to wait for signals, ensuring synchronization between the server and client during message transmission.

 #### Mandatory